 Again, plugging your Apple device in is likely to bring up some prompts for syncing and enabling certain features.
 Say no to all of these.
 Essentially, you don’t want iTunes to make any decisions on its own, especially when it comes to wiping out your song libraries.

-Step 3: In the new window, in the upper portion, you will see an option to select songs that are Not in My Library.
-Choose this option to see all the songs that aren’t currently in iTunes.
+Step 2: In the new window, in the upper portion, you will see an option to select songs that are Not in My Library.
+Choose this option to see all the songs that aren’t currently on your device.

-Step 4: Download all available albums by selecting the cloud-shaped icon in the upper-right corner of the album.
+Step 3: Download all available albums by selecting the cloud-shaped icon in the upper-right corner of the album.
 Note that this will take up some bandwidth, so a good wireless connection is suggested.
-After the downloads are complete, those songs will now be in your iTunes library.
+After the downloads are complete, those songs will now be in your device’s music library.

-Step 1: Navigate to this page and download the free version of iMazing Music.
-The pay version is $40, and includes an upgrade to iMazing 2 along with extra features, but if you aren’t planning on using iMazing as your music library (something to consider), it probably isn’t necessary.
+Step 1: Navigate to this page and download the free version of iMazing.
+The paid-for version is $40, and includes upgrades along with extra features, but if you aren’t planning on using iMazing as your music library (something to consider), it probably isn’t necessary.

-Step 2: Open up iMazing Music — the interface will look a lot like iTunes. iMazing should automatically identify your iPod or other Apple device connected to your computer, and bring up its name in the left-hand sidebar menu, similar to iTunes.
+Step 2: Open up iMazing — the interface will look familiar if you use iTunes or Apple Music a lot. iMazing should automatically identify your iPod or other Apple device connected to your computer, and bring up its name in the left-hand sidebar menu.
 If it doesn’t, unplug and reconnect your iPod to get things going.